 Here, the IF function inserts a logical_test that the value in cell B4 of File 1 shouldn’t be equal to the value of the corresponding cell B4 of File 2.
 And if the statement becomes true, the formula puts a 1 in cell B4 in the new workbook.
 Otherwise, it will put a 0.

-- Now, bring the cursor to the right-bottom corner of cell B4 and it’ll look like a plus (+) sign.
-Actually, it’s the Fill Handle tool.
+- Bring the cursor to the right-bottom corner of cell B4 and it’ll look like a plus (+) sign.
+This is the Fill Handle tool.

-- Again, select cells in the B4:E4 range and drag the Fill Handle to cell E14.
+- Select cells in the B4:E4 range and drag the Fill Handle to cell E14.

 Here, 1 means there is a change in the values of these positions in File 1 and File 2.
 On the other hand, 0 indicates unchanged values.

-- In the new workbook, go to cell B4 and insert the following formula.
+- In the new workbook, go to cell B4 and enter the following formula:

 =IF(OR(ISBLANK('[File 1.csv]File 1'!B4),ISBLANK('File 2.csv'!B4))," ",IF('[File 1.csv]File 1'!B4='File 2.csv'!B4,0,1))